 What are the best bargains in your neighbourhood?

-Sheung Wan also has many traditional herb and spice shops; I take my own herb jars to be filled at Yuen Heng Spice Co. on Tung Street.
+One of the interesting things to do in Sheung Wan is to visit the traditional herb and spice shops.
+I take my own herb jars to be filled at Yuen Heng Spice Co on Tung Street.
 The shop is a delight to the eye with its display of large sacks of different coloured herbs and spices, and its charming Buddhist shrine.

 Surdham Amano of Flowbooks on Jervois Street has been my friend for years.
 He loves to chat with customers about books, Buddhism, philosophy – everything under the sun.
 He says the name “Flow” derives from the notion of recycling books so they’re never thrown away.
 I return the books when I’ve finished so they can flow on to someone else.
 I wrote a poem about Flow for a Peel Street Poetry event when Surdham had to move his shop to a new location a few years ago.